elegantandrogyne/HeroesTogether/README.md

 * video motion detect
 * serial port communication.

-What is left are routines for communicating via Herobus, master/slave mode setting, camera on, shutter release with a switch (w/ debouncing).
+What is left are routines for communicating via Herobus, slave mode setting, camera on, shutter release with a switch (w/ debouncing).
-Added a new functionality:  remote power on/off on switch.
+Added a new functionality:  remote power on/off on a switch, and video/photo mode setting with camera reboot.

 ------